 Vega changes when there are large price movements (increased volatility) in the underlying asset, and falls as the option approaches expiration.
 Vega is one of a group of Options Greeks used in options analysis, and is the only one not represented by a Greek letter.

-In simple terms, vega measures the risk of gain or loss resulting from changes in volatility.
+In simple terms, the options Greeks vega measures the risk of gain or loss resulting from changes in volatility.

 Vega for all options is always a positive number because options increase in value when volatility increases and decrease in value when volatility declines.
 When position Vegas are generated, however, positive and negative signs appear.
 When you establish a position selling or buying an option, this will result in either a negative sign (for selling) or positive sign (for buying), and the position Vega will depend on net Vegas.